darasus/ai-blog/content/feeding-a-family-on-a-budget-tips-and-recipes.md

   shop at different times of the week, depending on the best times and days to shop for certain items.
 If you have a particular item in mind, then add it to the list.
+intro: >-
+  When you’re on a budget, eating healthy can feel like an impossible task.
+  Conventional wisdom says that eating well is expensive and that eating poorly is cheap.
+But this isn’t always the case.
+You can eat well even if you have a small food budget, as long as you plan ahead and know where to look for bargains.
+Healthy eating doesn’t have to be expensive; it just might not be cheap.

+  With careful planning and smart shopping, however, it needn’t break the bank.
+Eating well on a budget isn’t about cutting out all the things you love or pretending that you live in famine conditions; it’s about knowing how to save money while accessing healthy food that gives you energy and happiness in your life.
+Check out these tips and recipes so that eating healthy on a budget becomes easier than ever before!
 ---

 ## Plan your meals